dcoudert/toy_package_david/README.rst

-Toy package to test functionalities
+Toy package to test functionalities and the tutorial...

 * Free software: GNU General Public License v3